JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/psi_files.md

     .createFile(fileViewProvider);
 ```

-Like documents, PSI files are created on-demand when the PSI is accessed for a particular file.
+Like [](documents.md), PSI files are created on-demand when the PSI is accessed for a particular file.

 ## How long do PSI files persist?

-Like documents, PSI files are weakly referenced from the corresponding `VirtualFile` instances and can be garbage-collected if not referenced by anyone.
+Like [](documents.md), PSI files are weakly referenced from the corresponding `VirtualFile` instances and can be garbage-collected if not referenced by anyone.

 ## How do I create a PSI file?

 [`PsiFileFactory.createFileFromText()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiFileFactory.java) creates an in-memory PSI file with the specified contents.

-To save the PSI file to disk, use [`PsiDirectory.add()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiDirectory.java).
+To save the PSI file to disk, use its parent directory's [`PsiDirectory.add()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiDirectory.java).

 ## How do I get notified when PSI files change?